CommandJoo/ModableDiscordAPI/README.md

 ```
 in it.

-Launch the file an wait until it closes again
+Launch the file an wait until it closes again.
 You will now have to configure your config.json file like this
 ````json
 {